-This is a traditional class where students will have access to supplemental material on Blackboard online delivery of instruction.
+This is a fast paced five-week class where students will be required to complete activities in Blackboard.
 A typical class will involve general participation by all members in a discussion regarding the mathematical principles and procedures being studied.
 Some small as well as large group activities will be employed, and students are expected to develop as team members as well as individuals.